scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 <blockquote class="guiding-question">How can Denoising, Score Matching, and Flow Matching training objectives be unified and derived from first principles?</blockquote>

-With the above loss, we can unify training objective for different parameterizations considered in this article:
+With the above maximum-likelihood objective, we can unify training objective for different parameterizations considered in this article:

 <div class="table-wrapper" markdown="1">